Internships and Summer Programs of Interest

 For further information about any opportunities, please speak with Pre-Law Advisor Nancy Gibson.
 To schedule an appointment with her, please call 207-786-6232.
 For recent job and internship postings, jump to the end of this page.
 See a complete list by logging on to JobCat.

 SUMMER PRELAW PROGRAMS ARE typically offered to students from diverse backgrounds underrepresented in the legal profession and first generation college students.
 Some programs offer LSAT preparation, overview of first year of law school, field trips,and tips on preparing to be a competitive applicant.
-All of these programs are available at no cost to the students, most provide room and board and some provide a stipend and travel assistance.
+All of these programs are available at no cost to the students (usually first years and sophomores), most provide room and board and some provide a stipend and travel assistance.
 Summer 2015 programs will be posted here as they are announced.
-Information will be available beginning in January 2015.

 Florida State University College of Law Deadline March 27 Program: May 18 – June 11, 2015.

 University of Houston Law Center Deadline: April 1 (priority deadline, later applications accepted if space available) Program June 1-July 10.

 Widener Law School Deadline April 1 Program dates May 26 – June 5, 2015 and June 1 – June 12, 2015.

 University of Arkansas School of Law Deadline: April 10 Program: July 5-30 http://www.discoverlaw.org/preparing/plus.asp